-➤ Total contributions from the City, employees, Broward County Sheriff's Office and the Broward County library for the year were \$16,196,193 which was 5% greater than the 2021 contributions.
+- Net investment income was \$47,397,131, which was 163% greater than the 2023 net investment income, with the increase due primarily to favorable market conditions. - Benefits payments were \$15,195,299, which was 4% greater than the benefit payments during 2023, with the increase due primarily to current year new retirees and COLA increases. - Total contributions from the City, Broward County Sheriff's Office and employees for the year were \$23,105,137, which was 5% greater than the 2023 contributions.
 The amount of employer contributions varies from year to year and is actuarially determined.
 All members are required to contribute at 10% of pensionable gross wages.
-Tier Two members contributed at 7% of pensionable gross wages through December 16, 2020.